 - Or include them in the “additional reading” section at the bottom of your blog posts:

+9. Build Backlinks to the PageDo you know that the first ranking result tends to have 3.8x links than positions #2 to #10?
 Getting external websites to link to the pages you want to increase search engine visibility for could be a game changer.
 This could be especially useful for the keywords that are highly competitive because your competitors could be fiercely building links to gain rankings.